top of page

 Jackie has extensive experience in the fields of attachment, older child adoption, special needs adoption and international adoption and has worked closely with Children’s Aid Societies across Ontario.
 She was a committee member of Ignite the Spark (Children's Aid Foundation), an enrichment program for children in the child welfare system across Canada.

-Lisa is an Adoption Practitioner and clinical social worker in private practice.
-She has worked with children and families for over two decades and has visited children's homes worldwide, including orphanages in Vietnam, Hong Kong, Cambodia, Morocco and across Europe.
+Lisa is a clinical social worker who has worked a private adoption practitioner for nearly two decades.
+In addition to her work with adoptive families, birth parents and adoptees, Lisa has a special interest in helping LGBTQ+ clients build their families through adoption.
+She has visited children's homes worldwide, including orphanages in Vietnam, Hong Kong, Cambodia, Morocco, and across Europe.

-Lisa began her career at Mt.
-Sinai Hospital, counselling women with high-risk pregnancies and who had experienced perinatal loss.
-She then trained at a children's mental health center, supporting children with learning disabilities and autism and worked in a therapeutic residential group home.
-After completing additional training in addiction counselling, Lisa worked as a counsellor in New York State.
-In 2000, she returned to Toronto, where she spent 20 years working as a social worker at the TDSB, counselling and supporting students and families across the Greater Toronto Area.
+Lisa first trained at Mt.
+Sinai Hospital, counselling women with high-risk pregnancies and who had experienced perinatal loss, and then at a children's mental health center, supporting children with learning disabilities and autism.
+After working at a therapeutic residential group home, Lisa worked as an addiction counsellor and clinical social worker in New York.
+In 2001, Lisa returned to Toronto and began working as a school social worker at the Toronto District School Board, a role she held until 2020.

 She has been trained in Cognitive Behavioural Therapy (CBT) and Mindfulness-Based Stress Reduction (MBSR).